DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "I fought and lost.
 That is all."

 "Which means you let us go.
-And what if as result, the foreign gods hero gets defeated?"
+And what if as result, the sidhes hero gets defeated?"

 "..."